husenzhang/reinvent_the_wheel/README.md

 # reinvent_the_wheel

-Functions written by me using Python builtins and standard libraries.
+Functions written using Python builtins and standard libraries.